OpenGeoVis/PVGeo/README.md

 ```

-Now you must install VTK to your virtual environment.
+**Non-Windows users:** Now you must install VTK to your virtual environment.
 For Linux and Mac users, simply install VTK through `pip`:

 ```bash